Board of Trustees

 Chris Blandford is a landscape architect, master planner, and heritage specialist.
 He is Vice Chair of the Gardens Trust.
 Until 2017 he was Chairman and CEO of the award-winning CBA Studios, which he founded in 1977.
 Working nationally and internationally, he gained a broad range of technical experience in both the conservation and development fields, as well as considerable managerial and commercial expertise.
 He is a Fellow of the Landscape Institute, President of World Heritage UK, Vice Chairman of the South Downs National Park Design Review Panel and a past trustee of ICOMOS.
 He has regularly advised government on design, heritage and environmental matters.
 In retirement he lives and works in the Weald of Sussex surrounded by the extensive garden that he and his wife have created over 40 years.

 Joanna Davidson is ex-officio on the Board of the Gardens Trust.
-She is Chairman of the Welsh Historic Gardens Trust and lives on Anglesey.
+She is Chairman of the Welsh Historic Gardens Trust (WHGT) and lives on Anglesey.
 Her degree was in archaeology, followed by more than a decade of farming.
 Joanna retrained in horticulture, establishing a small business which has enabled her to design, plant, advise and lecture on horticulture in North Wales for the last 20 years, whilst also running a small plant nursery.